Losing Weight After 60: Healthy Diet and Exercise Tips for Seniors

 5. Get enough sleep.

 Seniors often struggle to get enough sleep.
 But missing out on sleep is another habit that can harm your metabolism.
 And research in the International Journal of Obesity has linked sleep deprivation with a greater likelihood of obesity for older adults.

 6. Reduce your stress levels.

-When you're under chronic pressure, your body can interpret your stressed-out state as a sign to conserve energy.
+When you're under chronic pressure, your body can interpret your stressed-out state as a sign that you need to conserve energy.
 And the "flight or fight" response created by stress hormones like cortisol can trigger glucose production because our bodies think we might need the energy.
 The results can impact your metabolism, in addition to triggering cravings for sweets.
 Although more research is needed, some studies suggest that relaxation activities such as meditation can help metabolism.

 What's the Best Diet for Seniors?
 Tips for Safe Weight Loss